sumnerevans/sumnerevans.com/content/posts/technology/migrating-to-sourcehut/index.md

 * the hosted wikis are git-backed and markdown powered,
 * and much more.

+What do you think?
 Are you ready to give sourcehut a try?
 If so, head on over to https://sr.ht and sign up!
+Did I forget to mention a feature of sourcehut that you find super useful?
+Is there a feature that sourcehut is missing that is essential to your workflow, or is there something else that I'm missing?
+Start a discussion in the comments below!

 [ghsponsors]: https://github.com/sponsors
 [ghsecurity]: https://github.com/features/security